Drupal: History

 Drupal was originally written by Dries Buytaert as a message board for his friends to communicate in their dorms while working on his Master's degree at the University of Antwerp.
 After graduation, Buytaert moved the site to the public internet and named it Drop.org.
 Between 2003 and 2008 Dries Buytaert worked towards a PhD degree at Ghent University.

 The name Drupal represents an English rendering of the Dutch word druppel, which means "drop" (as in a water droplet).
 The name came from the now-defunct Drop.org, whose code slowly evolved into Drupal.
 Buytaert wanted to call the site "dorp" (Dutch for "village") for its community aspects, but mistyped it when checking the domain name and thought the error sounded better.

 Drupal became an open source project in 2001.
 Interest in Drupal got a significant boost in 2003 when it helped build "DeanSpace" for Howard Dean, one of the candidates in the U.S. Democratic Party's primary campaign for the 2004 U.S. presidential election.
 DeanSpace used open-source sharing of Drupal to support a decentralized network of approximately 50 disparate, unofficial pro-Dean websites that allowed users to communicate directly with one another as well as with the campaign.
 After Dean ended his campaign, members of his Web team continued to pursue their interest in developing a Web platform that could aid political activism by launching CivicSpace Labs in July 2004, "...the first company with full-time employees that was developing and distributing Drupal technology."
-Other companies began to also specialize in Drupal development.
+Other companies also began to specialize in Drupal development.

 By 2013, the Drupal website listed hundreds of vendors that offered Drupal-related services.

 As of 2014, Drupal is developed by a community.
 From July 2007 to June 2008, the Drupal.org site provided more than 1.4 million downloads of Drupal software, an increase of approximately 125% from the previous year.